 Berthe Morisot chose this revolutionary art form over the classical-realism art of the time.
 This provided an additional hurdle for her.
 But Morisot persisted nonetheless with the impressionists.

-Morisot’s Problematic Relationship with Edouard Manet
+Morisot’s Complex Relationship with Edouard Manet

 Berthe Morisot Wants Independence!
 Not Marriage!